 Did you know how the bones of a brontosaurus leg really are?
 Well, Karl could find out!
 But there was more to explore and to learn.
-For example about the diversity of Alberta’s dinosaur species.
-And don’t miss to take a selfie with the T-Rex, if you are a fan of the biggest carnivore of the Dinosaur Hall.
+For example, about the diversity of Alberta’s dinosaur species.
+And don’t miss taking a selfie with the T-Rex, if you are a fan of the biggest carnivore of the Dinosaur Hall.
 The detailed work and quality of the exhibits were breathtaking.
 And so was the option to come so close to millions of years old earth history in the form of preserved fossils put together in their possibly past environment.
 The Royal Tyrrell Museum Palaeontology Drumheller is definitely a place where we (and many other children) didn’t want to leave again!

 Read more about your stay in Calgary, Alberta:

 - All you need to know about a City Trip to Calgary >

 - All about Star Trek Exhibition at Science Museum Telus Spark >